cilium/cilium/Documentation/installation/alibabacloud-eni.rst

 .. note::

-    If you are using ACK with Flannel (DaemonSet ``kube-flannel-ds``), the Cloud Controller Manager (CCM) will create route (Pod CIDR) in VPC.
+    If you are using ACK with Flannel (DaemonSet ``kube-flannel-ds``), the Cloud Controller Manager (CCM) will create a route (Pod CIDR) in VPC.
-    If your cluster is an Managed Kubernetes you cannot disable this behavior.
+    If your cluster is a Managed Kubernetes you cannot disable this behavior.
     Please consider creating a new cluster.

 .. code-block:: shell-session